-I've spent most of my professional career dealing with design, technology, applied research methods and statistics, as well as anything having to do with human affect, cognition, and behavior primarily through the human interface to technology.
+Karel has spent his professional career dealing with design, technology, human affect, cognition, and behavior primarily through the human interface to technology.

-My current interests are in advances in design practice, the human and technology aspects of social media and the mobile web, and the ways in which technology can extend, optimize, and improve work, play, relationships, education, health, and overall fulfillment.
+His current interests are in advances in design practice, design-based organizational transformation, the innovation ecosystem (design school, business school, university, entrepreneur, and enterprise), and the ways in which technology can extend, optimize, and improve work, play, relationships, education, health, and overall fulfillment.

-I joined IBM in 1988 after having done graduate studies, research, and teaching at the University of Toronto.
-I introduced User-Centered Design at IBM in 1993 and assumed my company-wide role in 1995.
-I've written over 60 conference and journal publications.
-I've also written a book entitled "User-Centered Design: An Integrated Approach", contributed chapters to other edited books and served as special issue editor for the International Journal of Human-Computer Interaction special issue entitled "Designing the Total User Experience at IBM" and the "Ease of Use" issue of the IBM Systems Journal.
-I'm a member of several international committees and working groups.
-I'm based in Toronto, Canada.
+Karel has written over 100 conference and journal publications, a book entitled "User-Centered Design: An Integrated Approach", contributed chapters to other edited books and served as special issue editor for the International Journal of Human-Computer Interaction special issue entitled "Designing the Total User Experience at IBM" and the "Ease of Use" issue of the IBM Systems Journal.

-I've spent much of my life observing people interacting with others, their world, and themselves; read widely about improving the human condition, optimizing the interactions between people, and driving effective organizational change; and practiced what I've learned.
-I have Ph.D. level training in Psychology, Cognitive Science, and Human Computer Interaction, have taught university, conducted research, and worked at IBM for over 20 years.
-I've taught, led, managed, and mentored thousands of people over the years.
-I'm also a father of four with kids ranging in age from 12 to 23.
+Karel has spent much of his life observing people interacting with others, their world, and their technology; read widely about improving the human condition, optimizing the interactions between people, and driving effective organizational change; and has practiced what he's learned.
+Karel has undergraduate, master's, and doctoral level training in Psychology, Cognitive Science, and Human Computer Interaction, has taught university, conducted research, and worked at IBM for more than three decades.
+He has taught, led, managed, and mentored thousands of people over the years and he shares what he's learned here on this blog and in his Life Habits Mentoring podcast.

-I'd like to point out that the views expressed in this blog are my own and don’t necessarily represent the positions, strategies or opinions of my employer.
+The views expressed in this blog are Karel's own and don’t necessarily represent the positions, strategies or opinions of his employer.